Minnesota Department of Corrections

 (4) Provide the investigation report to the appointing authority, who directs the communication of the results to the affected staff and offender.

 (5) Refer situations not investigated to the appointing authority.

 2. Field services sexual harassment or staff sexual misconduct

-a) A staff person must intervene if he/she observes, or has reason to suspect that an offender is being sexually harassed or the victim of staff sexual misconduct.
+a) A staff person must intervene if the staff person observes, or has reason to suspect, that an offender is being sexually harassed or the victim of staff sexual misconduct.
 In addition, staff must:

-(1) Inform his/her supervisor of the alleged sexual harassment or staff sexual misconduct; and
+(1) Inform the staff member’s supervisor of the alleged sexual harassment or staff sexual misconduct; and

-(2) Complete and forward a confidential incident report to his/her supervisor.
+(2) Complete and forward a confidential incident report to the supervisor.

 b) The supervisor reviews the allegation and determines the appropriate course of action, which may include:

 (1) Consulting with administration if the alleged perpetrator is a staff person, volunteer, or contract staff person, and consider whether to prohibit further contact with offenders to ensure the conduct does not recur;

 (2) Referring the offender to appropriate community services; and

 (3) Completing a confidential incident report.

-(4) Confer with the field services director to determine whether the allegations meet the definition of sexual harassment or staff sexual misconduct for referral purposes.
+(4) Conferring with the field services director to determine whether the allegations meet the definition of sexual harassment or staff sexual misconduct for referral purposes.

 c) Field services supervisors must investigate allegations if OSI staff do not initiate an investigation.